St Brice's Day: Two Killings on the Same Saint's Day

 This is the second-order consequence of what happened at Alnwick.
 Scotland did not just lose a king and her named heir together on the same saint's day that Æthelred had killed the Danes ninety-one years earlier.
 The losses created the political vacuum that let the English crown reach across the border and install client kings, who married into Norman families and raised Norman-speaking sons, who turned Scotland into a Norman kingdom without a war.
 The conquest of England took one battle at Hastings.
 The conquest of Scotland took one ambush at Alnwick and three royal weddings.
 Both are downstream of St Brice's Day.

 The chain does not stop there.
 Two centuries later, the descendants of David I's imported Norman knights — Andrew Moray, William Wallace, Robert the Bruce, the Stewarts, the Douglases — would fight England for Scotland's freedom at Stirling Bridge in 1297, Bannockburn in 1314, and the Declaration of Arbroath in 1320.
 The Normans planted at Alnwick in 1093 produced, four to five generations on, the aristocracy that defended Scotland against the English crown.
-See Memo 13 — The Norman Knights Who Fought for Scotland for the next link in the chain.
-For the broader European context of the Norman expansions running in parallel — Sicily, Antioch, Ireland, Cyprus — see Memo 14 — The Norman Conquest of Europe.
-For the underlying biological-anthropological pattern that the Normans were one well-documented case of, see Memo 15 — The Y-Line Pattern.
+See The Norman Knights Who Fought for Scotland for the next link in the chain.
+For the broader European context of the Norman expansions running in parallel — Sicily, Antioch, Ireland, Cyprus — see The Norman Conquest of Europe.
+For the underlying biological-anthropological pattern that the Normans were one well-documented case of, see The Y-Line Pattern (pending).